-Compared to the 94,000 tons of CO2 emissions avoided in the previous year, the reduction experienced stems from several factors, among which the rebalancing of the bonds within the green bond portfolio can be highlighted.
-As we have already emphasized, the management of the green bond portfolio does not differ from the management of other portfolios in terms of financial and other traditional reserve management goals (such as following benchmarks).
-As a result, the level of environmental impacts generated by green bonds is not directly targeted per se, but a consequence.
-Thus, it may happen that the sale of bonds with a higher environmental impact (for example, financing renewable projects) is followed by the purchase of covered bonds with a lower environmental impact (for example, financing energy-efficient buildings).
+Compared to the 73,000 tons of CO2 emissions avoided in the previous year, the reduction experienced stems from several factors, among which the rebalancing of the bonds within the green bond portfolio can be highlighted.
+Since the management of the green bond portfolio does not differ from the management of other portfolios in terms of financial and other traditional reserve management goals (such as following benchmarks), the degree of environmental impact generated by green bonds is not optimally targeted, but a consequence.
+For this reason, it may happen that the sale of bonds with a higher environmental impact (for example, financing renewable projects) is followed by the purchase of covered bonds with a lower environmental impact (for example, financing energy-efficient buildings), which can thus lead to a decrease in the overall impact.
 However, all types of projects can play an important role in the green transformation, so a one-dimensional optimization of environmental impacts - for example, only along emission reduction/avoidance effects - would not be appropriate even if decisions were not primarily driven by financial considerations.
 A further difference in the size of the saved carbon footprint can be caused by the emissions-baseline hypothesis already mentioned above, which can generate different environmental effects for each region and emitter, even in the case of similar projects.

-The relative proportions of the types of projects financed are in line with the overall market distribution.
+The relative proportions of the types of financed projects are in line with the overall market distribution.
 More than 60 percent of the projects financed by the green bond portfolio are related to renewable energy and green buildings (Chart 2).
+Another 30 percent is the financing of green projects aimed at energy efficiency and transport.
 It is important, that MNB does not run the risk of the specific projects, but as by conventional bonds the credit risk of the highly rated - in many cases 'AAA' - issuers.